Sigill/OggAlbumTagger/README.md

 ### Preliminary notes

 - OggAlbumTagger works like most terminals.
 Arguments need to be separated by one or more spaces.
-If your argument contains special characters (spaces, single or double quotes), you can either escape them with a backslash (`\`) or enclose you argument with single or double quotes.
+If your argument contains special characters (spaces, single or double quotes), you can either escape them with a backslash (`\`) or enclose your argument with single or double quotes.
 Inside a double-quoted argument, you can escape double quotes with a backslash.
 Single-quoted arguments do not support escaping.

 - OggAlbumTagger is capable of autocompletion and autosuggestion.
 Press the `tab` key to autocomplete your arguments, tag names, tag values and filenames.
 If you don't know what to do, double press `tab` to get suggestions.